 God has called Crossover to be a pioneer church to reach the urban community in new ways.
 We are multi-ethnic, multi-generational and economically diverse.
 The church has become internationally known through all the favorable media articles as well as the numerous CD's, books, magazines and resources produced by Pastor Tommy (Urban D.) and other innovators at the church.
 Millions have visited Crossover's website and thousands have attended our services, concerts and conferences as they look to Crossover as a model.
 The once run down old church campus on North Orleans was completely transformed and remodeled into a unique thriving church that grew to reach over 500 people weekly at the 3 Sunday services.

 In January of 2010 the North Orleans Campus was sold to another church and Crossover began temporarily meeting in the ballrooms at a local hotel on Busch Blvd.
 The church actually grew during this 9 month transition period.
 In November of 2010 they moved into their new completely remodeled 43,000 square foot facility on Fowler Ave.
 (Former Toys R' Us).
-With the new location and huge amount of space Crossover has now doubled the size of it's congregation and has been able to serve thousands of people in the community with groceries, backpacks, clothes, shoes, toys, mentoring and the love of Christ.
-There has been thousands of new commitments to follow Christ and 924 baptisms since moving in the new facility.
-It's been an amazing journey and we're just getting started as we REBUILD THE CITY - stay tuned!
+With the new location and amount of space Crossover has now doubled the size of it's congregation and has been able to serve tens of thousands of people in the community with groceries, backpacks, clothes, shoes, toys, mentoring and the love of Christ.
+There has been thousands of new commitments to follow Christ and over 1,000 baptisms since moving in the new facility.
+It's been an amazing journey and we believe the best is yet to come as we REBUILD THE CITY - join the movement!